Make Moving Easier

 Whether you can finally move to your dream destination or you want to be closer to friends and relatives in these challenging times, moving means one thing: lots of extra work.
 If you have a move, big or small, on the horizon, don’t consider getting packed without these two supplies.

 And I don’t mean boxes and packing tape, though you will likely use plenty of that, too.
-Whether you’re heading for college, abroad, or just down the street, grab a stash of sealing clear plastic bags and some removable Command Hooks.
+Whether you’re heading for college, abroad, or just down the street, grab a stash of sealing clear plastic bags and some removable Command Hooks from Amazon.

 I like to have both gallon and quart sized plastic bags on hand.
 The zipper closure is a must.
 Best of all, you can see the contents of the bag without opening it (and having everything spill out).
 I used one of these bags per room for hardware on things like curtain rods, safety straps for dressers, cords, and much more.